adriannavarrobetrian/ikigai/terraform/reality/prod/data-stores/mysql/README.md

-# MySQL on RDS example
+# MySQL on RDS example (prod environment)

 This folder contains an example [Terraform](https://www.terraform.io/) configuration that deploys a MySQL database  (using [RDS](https://aws.amazon.com/rds/) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

-For more info, please see Chapter 3, "How to Manage Terraform State", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.
+For more info, please see Chapter 9, "How to test Terraform code", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

 ## Pre-requisites